m2nlight/backupProject/README.md

 # backupProject

-A shell scripts what to backup your project.
+Some shell scripts what to backup your project.

 ## mac